|Monthly Tech-Tip |

 2. Purpose of Test

-1.1 This test is designed to measure dry shrinkage, absorption and fired shrinkage properties.
-Results from this test are repeatable if instructions are followed closely.
+1 This test is designed to measure dry shrinkage, absorption and fired shrinkage properties.

 As a clay dries the removal of interparticle water causes the mass to tighten up and pack together resulting in shrinkage.
-Clays of fine particle size and those of high plasticity have high shrinkage.
-Unfortunately the benefits of plasticity are offset by drying problems.
-Variation in drying shrinkage is an indicator of changes in a clays plasticity.
-However comparing the dry shrinkage of different types of clay is not necessarily in indicator of their comparative plasticity since some fine clays are not plastic.
-Note that higher water content also means greater dry shrinkage.
+Clays of fine particle size and thus high plasticity have high shrinkage.
+The benefits of plasticity often come at the cost of drying problems.
+That being said, high shrinkage clays almost always have higher dry strength, that often improves drying outcomes.
+Variation in drying shrinkage is an indicator of changes in a clay's plasticity (and particle size and mineralogy).
+Comparing the dry shrinkage of different types of clay is not necessarily an indicator of their comparative plasticity since fine particled silts are not plastic.
+Higher water content generally means greater dry shrinkage.

-For typical modelling stiffnesses dry shrinkage for non-plastic clays is around while plastic clays which require care in drying are usually above 7.0%.
-High shrinkage can be reduced by the addition of an aggregate however this can produce a matrix where micro-cracks radiate outward from each of these larger particles creating a weaker dried and fired product.
-A low drying shrinkage is important to successfully dry larger items or ware of uneven cross section.
+For typical modelling stiffnesses dry shrinkage for non-plastic clays is around 5-6.0%.
+Plastic clays that require care in drying are usually above 6-7.0%.
+Casting bodies can be as low as 2%.
+A low drying shrinkage is important to successfully dry larger items or ware of uneven cross-section.

 Wet length - dry length / wet length * 100

-or where a 10 cm marks are stamped on the bar it is simply:
+or where 10 cm marks are stamped on the bar it is simply:

 100 - mm dry length